Hilary Duff Shows Off Baby Bump In White Nightie

 Hilary Duff looks fabulous and happy in a new photo she shared on her social media page where the Younger actress is seen in a sexy white nightie.

 The 30-year-old posted a selfie showing off her pregnancy curves on her Instagram story on August 22.
-The photo, taken in a bathroom mirror shows Duff cradling her stomach in a white, lace nightgown.
+The photo, taken in a bathroom mirror, shows Duff cradling her stomach in a white, lace nightgown.

 In the pic, Duff wears minimal makeup and kept her hair in loose waves.